-- Investors have put $12 trillion into vehicles in which environmental, social, and governance concerns that integrate into investment decision-making, according to The Forum for Sustainable and Responsible Investing (Also called US SIF).
+- Investors have put $12 trillion under management which places environmental, social, and governance concerns that integrate into investment decision-making at the forefront, according to The Forum for Sustainable and Responsible Investing (Also called US SIF).

 - Do research and screen your own investments, or hire a socially responsible financial advisor to help you.
 Find one in the “Financial—Advisors & Planners” category at Green America’s GreenPages.org.